A continuing history

 January 1, 2019

-Polling shows two out of three Canadians want the Trans Mountain Pipeline expansion to resume construction in 2019.
+Polling shows 2 out of 3 Canadians want the Trans Mountain Pipeline expansion to resume construction in 2019.
 (Source)

 December 7, 2018

 As Prime Minister Trudeau hosts the First Ministers’ Meeting in Montreal, local online and newspaper ads, along with projections onto the sides of local buildings, remind federal and provincial leaders of the lost opportunities associated with the project.
 (Press coverage)